jgrassler/talks/magnum-debugging-101/lightning/main.md

 # Describe Cluster in ClusterTemplate

 ...and creates a cluster template.
+A cluster template is a data structure holding most of a magnum cluster's metadata, such as the container orchestration engine and the glance image to use.

 ![Describe Cluster in ClusterTemplate](img/magnum_architecture_2.PNG)